tauplatform/rhomobile-docs/docs/en/7.5/guide/rhoArchitecture.md

 </table>

 ## Device Memory and Other Considerations
-Memory constraints are important to consider, particularly when targeting the older devices supported by RhoElements.
+Memory constraints are important to consider.
 The following points might be helpful to keep in mind:

 * Rhodes apps require a *minimum* of 128MB physical device RAM<br>